martinhill/xkobo/README.md

-# XKOBO for Mac OS X
+# XKOBO for the Web

 Xkobo is a simple open-source game developed by Akira Higuchi, in 1997.
 It was originally for X Window system.
-So I thought that it would have been easily playerble on my Mac because the OS X has X Window system as built-in.
-However, I've noticed that it had few difficulties to be compiled.
-So I've patched few lines of code to have it compiled, and packaged it as an application.
-I hope it is useful to other Mac OS X users as well.
+Looking for a fun project to learn HTML5/javascript, I decided to make a port for the web.
+I'm compiling the C++ code to javascript with emscripten and refactoring the X11 parts to use my own library.
+It's a learning process for me, and hopefully others will like to play this classic game on the web.
 Enjoy!

-Visit http://osxkobo.appspot.com for more info.

 # License